sashgorokhov/python-ninegag/README.md

  'Hot': 'http://9gag.com/hot'
 }
 ```
+NOTE: NSFW section will return zero articles (empty iterable) since watching this section requires user login, which is not supported by this library.

 These values are not hardcoded and will be generated on first request.
 Values are cached.

 ```pyninegag.get_articles(url)``` Return iterable with all articles found on given url.